Skip to main content Skip to main navigation

 Elective UnitUnit from elective sequence, recommended electives or alternative elective option 15

-Students can choose any combination of electives from any of the recommended elective lists or any other combination of major, minors, or elective units from the School of Arts and Humanities or other schools where available with the approval of the Course Coordinator.
-Students that complete a 4 unit subject-based Elective Sequence may nominate to have this recorded on their transcript as a minor in the subject area.
+Students can choose any combination of electives from any of the recommended elective lists or any other combination of major, minors, or elective units from the School of Arts and Humanities or other Schools in the university.
+Students that complete a 4-unit subject-based Elective Sequence may nominate to have this recorded on their transcript as a minor in the subject area.

 Photography - Elective Sequence